AdaCore/cuda/doc/installation.rst

 Download CUDA Toolkit for your development host from https://developer.nvidia.com/cuda-downloads.
-This is required for building the cuda bindings.
+This is required for building the CUDA bindings.

-Prior to running GNAT for CUDA, you need to have the NVIDIA environment in your PATH, and in particular ptxas.
+Prior to running GNAT for CUDA, you need to have the CUDA Toolkit in your PATH, and in particular ptxas.
 You can check that by running:

 .. code-block:: shell